readdle/app-store-server-api/README.md

 # About

-This is a ***zero-dependencies\* pure PHP*** library that allows managing customer transactions using the [`App Store Server API`](https://developer.apple.com/documentation/appstoreserverapi) and handling server-to-server notifications by providing everything you need to impement the [`App Store Server Notifications V2`](https://developer.apple.com/documentation/appstoreservernotifications) endpoint.
+This is a ***zero-dependencies\* pure PHP*** library that allows managing customer transactions using the [`App Store Server API`](https://developer.apple.com/documentation/appstoreserverapi) and handling server-to-server notifications by providing everything you need to implement the [`App Store Server Notifications V2`](https://developer.apple.com/documentation/appstoreservernotifications) endpoint.

-<sub>* Zero-dependencies means that this library doesn't rely on any third-party library.
-At the same time this library relies on such essential PHP extensions as `json` and `openssl`</sub>
+<sub>* Zero-dependencies means this library doesn't rely on any third-party library.
+At the same time, this library relies on such essential PHP extensions as `json` and `openssl`</sub>

+> **NOTE**
+>
+> If you need to deal with receipts instead of (or additionally to) API, check out [this library](https://github.com/readdle/app-store-receipt-verification).

 # Installation